timyiu478/mit-distributed-systems/papers/write-ups/zookeeper.md

 * How to build coordination primitives using Zookeeper weaker consistency API
     * watch, sessions, notifications, write-linearizability
-* How the system guarantees(per client of FIFO execution of requests and asynchronous-linerazability) interact ??
-Zab: a leader-based atomic broadcast protocol to guarantee that update operations satisfy linearisability
+* How the system guarantees(per client of FIFO execution of requests and asynchronous-linerazability) interact

 ## Strengths and Weaknesses